SpeedyWeather/SpeedyWeather.jl/docs/src/lowertriangularmatrices.md

 ```

 Higher dimensional `LowerTriangularArray` can be indexed with multidimensional array indices
 like most other arrays types.
-Both the single index and the double index for the lower
+Both the vector index and the matrix index for the lower
 triangle work as shown here
 ```@repl LowerTriangularMatrices
-L = rand(LowerTriangularMatrix{Float32}, 3, 3, 5)
+L = rand(LowerTriangularArray{Float32}, 3, 3, 5)

 L[2, 1] # second lower triangle element of the first lower triangle matrix